Code-Institute-Submissions/EasterBunnyHuntMilestone2/README.md

 # UX

-This website is designed as a simple interative memeory recall game for children.
+This website is designed as a simple interative memory recall game for children.
 They are asked to find all the different Easter Bunny's by clicking on the easter eggs.

 # Features